briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 ### 126.0306   Corporation

-“Corporation” means a corporation or joint stock association organized under the laws of the United States, the State of Ohio or any other state, territory or foreign country or dependency.
+"Corporation" means a corporation or joint stock association organized under the laws of the United States, the State of Ohio or any other state, territory or foreign country or dependency.
 (Ord.1968-730.
 Passed 6-18-68. )

 ### 126.0307   Employee

-“Employee” means one who works for wages, salary, commission or other type of compensation in the service of an employer.
+"Employee" means one who works for wages, salary, commission or other type of compensation in the service of an employer.
 (Ord.1968-730.
 Passed 6-18-68.)